rnshaikh/Algorithm/Algorithm/ReadMe.md

     it used for fast searching problems, like checking duplication, checking nodes or configuration is already visited in game graph. blocking network traffic.

+    hashing : hashing take the input gives unique index where object is store there is property of hash function
+    1) uniformly distributed : so objects should be uniformly distributed
+    2) less collision : collison of objects in same key should be less.
+    2) hashing algorithm : should be easy and run in constant time

+    avoid collision :
+    1) chaining: so here we store linked list at every index. so if there is more than 2 objects. it will be add as new node space requirement is more here. but deletion is faster

+    2) open addression : in open addressing there will one object at each index if it is already fill then you try next until it is empty it called linear probing

+                         onther one is if index is already filled then you hash again which give new index it call double hashing

+                         here space requirement is less but deletion is difficult

+    Quick And Dirty Hash function:
+        1) take phonenumber or name convert into integers using compression function like mod n convert into index

+        how many buckets or size of array should be:
+        1) should be prime number
+        2) not close to power  of 2 and power of 10

+    load factor of hashing (alpha):
+        load factor of hashing define how well datasets are spread in bucket

+        formula : no of objects inserted / no of buckets

+        in chaining load factor can a greater 1 than one beacuse every bucket have more than one object in linked list but in open addressing load factor should be a less than 1

+        there is no prefect has function every hash function perform linear for some data sets

+        so to imporove hash function we can do universal hashing.

+        1) use cryptography for hashing
+        2) randomization : use family of hash function and choose random hash function during runtime

+    univeral hash function :

+        defination : let h be the set of hash function h = {h1, h2, hn}
+        and u is universal data set u = {0, 1, n}
+        then x,y belong to h

+        then probability of index of x, y data collision is  < = 1/n  where n is no of buckets

+    proof of universal hash function in chaining:

+        if we use random famliy of hash function and maintain load factor alpha constant then hash function searching will have constant time

+    proof of universal hash function in open-addressing:

+        under heuristic assumption expected insertion/lookup time
+        = 1/1-alpha where alpha is load factor

+        in Linear probing above assumption does not satisy,

+        expected searching/insertion time is 1/(1-alpha)2 depends on alpha

+    3) Bloom Filter:
+        it is another data strature like hash table which is used for fast insertion and searching

+        it also used array and family of hash function

+        pros over hash table
+        1) space efficient : does not store complete object just remembar it return true/false

+        cons :
+        1) deletion is not possible
+        2) can have false positive : return true even if object is not inserted.

+        in bloom filter false positive error rates depending no bits per object.

+        as no bits increases error rate goes down.